panchomb/ie-exercise-3/modules/net-app/net-app-account/capacity-pool/README.md

 ### Parameter: `location`

 Location of the pool volume.
 - Required: No
 - Type: string
 - Default: `[resourceGroup().location]`

+### Parameter: `name`

+The name of the capacity pool.
+- Required: Yes
+- Type: string

+### Parameter: `netAppAccountName`

+The name of the parent NetApp account.
+Required if the template is used in a standalone deployment.
+- Required: Yes
+- Type: string

 ### Parameter: `qosType`

 The qos type of the pool.
 - Required: No
 - Type: string
 - Default: `'Auto'`